Essen Minster: Recent changes

 The abbey never grew beyond the limits of the Ottonian church.
 The transformation into a cathedral made a new expansion necessary.
 Cardinal Franz Hengsbach, the first bishop, said during his lifetime that he wished to make use of his right to be buried within his cathedral church, but not in the Ottonian crypt with Saint Altfrid.
-In order to fulfill this wish, a west crypt with an entrance in the old westwork was installed under the atrium between 1981 and 1983 by the cathedral architect Heinz Bohmen and decorated with cast concrete sculpture by Emil Wachter.
-In this Adveniat crypt, whose name reflects the fact that Cardinal Hengsbach was a co-founder of the episcopal charity Bischöfliche Aktion Adveniat, the remains of a canon who had been buried in the atrium in the Middle Ages and discovered during the excavations was buried and in 1991 the cardinal was interred there as well.
+In order to fulfil this wish, a west crypt with an entrance in the old westwork was installed under the atrium between 1981 and 1983 by the cathedral architect Heinz Bohmen and decorated with cast concrete sculpture by Emil Wachter.
+In this Adveniat crypt, whose name reflects the fact that Cardinal Hengsbach was a co-founder of the episcopal charity Bischöfliche Aktion Adveniat, the remains of a canon who had been buried in the atrium in the Middle Ages and discovered during the excavations were re-buried and in 1991 the cardinal was interred there as well.

-On 10 October 2004, the newly built south side chapel was dedicated to the memory and veneration of Nikolaus Groß, who was beatified in 2001.
+On 10 October 2004, the newly-built south side chapel was dedicated to the memory and veneration of Nikolaus Groß, who was beatified in 2001.

 Measurements

 The whole church, together with the church of St. Johann Baptist on the front is 90 metres long.
-Its width varies between 24 and 31 metres at the transepts at the start of the Cathedral treasury.
-The height varies also:
+Its width varies between 24 and 31 metres at the transept at the start of the cathedral treasury.
+The height also varies:

-The volume of the Minster is roughly 45,000 m³, volume of the masonry is about 10,000 m³.
+The volume of the minster is roughly 45,000 m³, and the volume of the masonry is about 10,000 m³.
 The building weighs roughly 25,000 tonnes.

 Fittings

-As a result of the baroquification of the eighteenth century, the re-gothificisation of the nineteenth century and the war damage of the twentieth century, there are only a few pieces of the earlier fittings of the Minster, but some remains of great significance do survive.
-The interior is comparatively simple, especially in its architecture, whose subtle beauty is overlooked by many visitors because the lustre of the two very important medieval artworks of the Cathedral outshines it.
+As a result of the Baroque refurbishment of the eighteenth century, the restoration of the Gothic style in the nineteenth century and the war damage of the twentieth century, there are only a few pieces of the earlier fittings of the minster, but some remains of great significance do survive.
+The interior is comparatively simple, especially in its architecture, whose subtle beauty is overlooked by many visitors because the lustre of the two very important medieval artworks of the cathedral outshines it.